glosophy/100-days-of-code/log.md

 ### Day 19: January 19, 2021
 **Today's Progress**: I cleaned and did some EDA on a direct phone call marketing campaign by a Portuguese bank.
-The dataset was downloaded from Kaggle and can be found [here](https://www.kaggle.com/yufengsui/portuguese-bank-marketing-data-set)
+The dataset was downloaded from Kaggle and can be found [here](https://www.kaggle.com/yufengsui/portuguese-bank-marketing-data-set).
+I also used [this Stackoverflow link](https://stackoverflow.com/questions/38088652/pandas-convert-categories-to-numbers) to encode categorical columns in pandas.

 **Thoughts:** `seaborn` > `matplotlib`.